callumoriley/Portfolio-website/markdown/siphBiosensor.md

 ### Requirements

-We recognized early on that this was going to be a very complex project on a very accelerated timeline with a very small budget, so our biggest priorities were modularity and minimizing risk.
-This was very much a proof-of-concept device, so it could really
+We recognized early on that this was going to be a very complex project on a very accelerated timeline with a very small budget, so our biggest priorities were modularity, hackability, and the minimization of risk.
+We were very aware of the fact that we would be spending a lot of time testing the hardware and making spur-of-the-moment modifications to fix issues that arise, and we wanted to make that as easy as we possibly could.
+Also we were operating on a shoestring budget, only having money for two assembled prototypes, so we emphasized modularity where we could to swap things out if we needed to repair them.
+One example of this is that we opted to integrate the microcontroller through headers connecting to a Nucleo-144 breakout board.

+These requirements did mean that we opted not to optimize in some areas that we could have.
+For instance, our board ended up being about 10" wide by 11" tall, because we wanted to make it as easy to assemble and modify as possible.

 ### Photodiode/transimpedance amplifiers